lared-association/wallet/README.md

 LaRed Wallet is available for Mac, Windows, Linux, and as a web application.

-1. Download LaRed Desktop Wallet from the [releases section](https://github.com/superhow/lared-wallet).
+1. Download LaRed Desktop Wallet from the releases section.

 2. Launch the executable file and follow the installation instructions.

 3. Create a profile.
 Remember to save the mnemonic somewhere safe (offline).
 ***
 ## Building instructions (web version)

+### Recomended

+Ubuntu 18.04 TLS, 4Gb RAM

 ### Requirements